|

 - RAIN:

-Modern English name derived from the vocabulary word, "rain."
+Modern English name, either derived from from the vocabulary word,

 - Feminine form of Arabic Rais,